bec-archer/SR80-Manuals/user-manual.md

 Once a tech grabs the item (moves it to In Progress), the intake fields lock.
 The pencil icon disappears and tapping the card no longer opens the editor.
 This prevents accidental changes to information the tech is already working from.

-**Photos and notes are never locked.** You can add photos and notes to any item at any status (except Totaled), even after the intake fields are locked.
+**Photos and notes are never locked.** You can add photos and notes to any item at any status, even after the intake fields are locked.

 **Admin override:** If an admin needs to correct intake fields on an item that's already In Progress or beyond, they can elevate admin access on the device (enter their PIN), and the edit option becomes available again regardless of status.